 To emphasize the depth of the decline they see in Americans’ well being, the authors offer the 2018 Social Progress Index, which ranked the United States 32nd in internet access, 39th in access to clean water, 40th in child mortality, 50th in personal safety and 61st in high school enrollment.
 Peer countries lead the United States in high school graduation and health care access.
 Today’s median net worth of US households is lower than it was in 2000, and median wages for workers without college degrees stand well below 1979 levels.

-American exceptionalism these days often runs in the wrong direction: we’re frequently exceptional because of economic and social pathologies we suffer to a much greater degree than other advanced nations.Kristof/WuDunn
+American exceptionalism these days often runs in the wrong direction: we’re frequently exceptional because of economic and social pathologies we suffer to a much greater degree than other advanced nations.Nicholas D. Kristof and Sheryl WuDunn

 Erroneous Government Policies

 Kristof and WuDunn present another central theme: working class calamities originate in government policy errors over decades.
-The authors list mass incarceration during the “war on drugs,” inadequate health insurance, unequal public education, “systemic underinvestment in children,” and tax laws and court decisions that favor the rich.
+The authors list mass incarceration during the war on drugs, inadequate health insurance, unequal public education, systemic lack of spending on children, and tax laws and court decisions that favor the rich.

-The wealthy have also fought to underfund and defang the Internal Revenue Service so it doesn’t have the resources to audit or fight dubious deductions.Kristof/WuDunn
+The wealthy have also fought to underfund and defang the Internal Revenue Service so it doesn’t have the resources to audit or fight dubious deductions.Nicholas D. Kristof and Sheryl WuDunn

 They encourage the government to help working-class Americans by, for example, funding programs to promote early childhood development and family planning for low-income teenage girls.
 They reveal that one in four American girls becomes pregnant by age 19.
 The authors explain that, because local property taxes pay for public education, predominately white, affluent areas have better schools that funnel students to top-rated universities.
 Impoverished areas with African-American or Hispanic populations suffer substandard schools.